Rockstar New England: Early years and Empire Earth (1999–2007)

 In May 2002, Sierra Entertainment announced Mad Doc as the developer of Empire Earth: The Art of Conquest, an expansion pack for the 2001 game Empire Earth.
 While the expansion received mixed reviews when it was released in September 2002, Mad Doc remained the principal developer of the Empire Earth series.
 Around this time, Mad Doc collaborated with Splash Damage on Wolfenstein: Enemy Territory, developing its single-player component.
-This portion was scrapped by publisher Activision in February 2003 because its development "did not progress as anticipated".
+Activision, as the game's publisher, scrapped this portion in February 2003 because its development "did not progress as anticipated".
 With Gas Powered Games, Mad Doc worked on Dungeon Siege: Legends of Aranna, an expansion pack for 2002's Dungeon Siege.
 Legends of Aranna was released in November 2003, and Mad Doc published a free bonus pack in September 2004.
+By January 2004, Mad Doc had 48 employees and US$3.5 million in annual revenue.
 The studio's Empire Earth II was released in April 2005, followed by the expansion Empire Earth II: The Art of Supremacy in February 2006.
 The success of the game and its expansion led Mad Doc to publishing contracts with Bethesda Softworks and Rockstar Games.
 With the former, the studio developed Star Trek: Legacy after Bethesda Softworks had acquired a license for the Star Trek franchise.
 The game was released in November 2006.
-Mad Doc then developed another Empire Earth installment, Empire Earth III.
+Mad Doc then developed another Empire Earth entry, Empire Earth III.
 The production cost roughly $10 million and the game came out in November 2007.
 Due to a multitude of issues, Empire Earth III became a critical and commercial failure and is considered to have ended the Empire Earth franchise.